Bolton Council: Governance

 Bolton Council provides Metropolitan Borough services.
 Some strategic functions in the area are provided by the Greater Manchester Combined Authority; the leader of Bolton Council sits on the combined authority as Bolton's representative.
 Blackrod, Horwich and Westhoughton are civil parishes, each with a town council forming an additional tier of local government, the rest of the borough is unparished.

 Political control

 Since the 2019 election, Bolton has been under no overall control.
 Following the 2023 election a Labour minority administration formed to run the council.
-The minority administration is continuing following the 2024 election.
+The minority administration continued following the 2024 election, and the 2026 election.

 Political control of the council since the 1974 reforms took effect has been as follows: